Eurypterid

 Eurypterids, often informally called sea scorpions, are a group of extinct marine arthropods that form the order Eurypterida.
 The earliest known eurypterids date to the Tremadocian stage of the Ordovician period, 480 million years ago.
 The group is likely to have appeared first during the Late Cambrian period.
 With approximately 250 species, the Eurypterida is the most diverse Paleozoic chelicerate order.
 Following their appearance during the Ordovician, eurypterids became major components of marine faunas during the Silurian, from which the majority of eurypterid species have been described.
 The Silurian genus Eurypterus accounts for more than 90% of all known eurypterid specimens.
 Though the group continued to diversify during the subsequent Devonian period, the eurypterids were heavily affected by the Late Devonian extinction event.
-They declined in numbers and diversity until becoming extinct during the Permian–Triassic extinction event (or sometime shortly before) 251.9 million years ago.
+They declined in numbers and diversity during the Permian period, though their time of extinction remains contentious, argued to be either the early Middle Permian, or the Permian–Triassic extinction event 251.9 million years ago.

 Although popularly called "sea scorpions", only the earliest eurypterids were marine; many later forms lived in brackish or fresh water, and they were not true scorpions.
 Some studies suggest that a dual respiratory system was present, which would have allowed for short periods of time in terrestrial environments.
 The name Eurypterida comes from Ancient Greek εὐρύς (eurús), meaning "wide, broad", and πτερόν (pterón), meaning "wing", referring to the pair of wide swimming appendages present in many members of the group.

 The eurypterid order includes the largest known arthropods ever to have lived.
 The largest, Jaekelopterus, reached 2.5 m in length.
 Eurypterids were not uniformly large and most species were less than 20 cm long; the smallest eurypterid, Alkenopterus, was only 2.03 cm long.
 Eurypterid fossils have been recovered from every continent.
-A majority of fossils are from fossil sites in North America and Europe because the group lived primarily in the waters around and within the ancient supercontinent of Euramerica.
+A majority of fossils are from fossil sites in North America and Europe because the group lived primarily in the waters around and within the ancient supercontinent of Laurasia.
 Only a handful of eurypterid groups spread beyond the confines of Euramerica and a few genera, such as Adelophthalmus and Pterygotus, achieved a cosmopolitan distribution with fossils being found worldwide.